phonon-framework/phonon/docs/core/pager.md

 The pager is Phonon's basic module for designing an **SPA**-like application.
 It connects pages together by providing **page navigation** and allows you to listen to **page events**.
 It also offers a light and simple **router** for recovering parameters with the `hash` event.

-If your website or web application will not be designed in SPA mode, the pager will only be useful for using the router.
+If your website or web application will not be designed in SPA mode, the pager will only be useful for its router.

 ## Configuration